openedx/edx-documentation/en_us/install_operations/source/platform_releases/dogwood.rst

 ************************************
-Upgrading to a Dogwood point release
+Upgrading to a Dogwood Point Release
 ************************************

-Occasionally, we will release updates to Dogwood.
+Occasionally, we release updates to Dogwood.
 The first of these is named Dogwood.1, then Dogwood.2, and so on.
-Once you have installed Dogwood, updating to a new point release is a simple process.
 The steps differ based on your original installation method.
+You will need to know the name of the Dogwood tag you want to install, for example ``named-release/dogwood.2``.

 ================================
-Upgrading a Vagrant installation
+Upgrading a Vagrant Installation
 ================================

 Devstack and Fullstack are installed using Vagrant.
-To upgrade to a Dogwood point release, follow these steps in the host operating system: set ``OPENEDX_RELEASE`` to the desired Dogwood tag, and re-provision.
+To upgrade to a Dogwood point release, follow these steps in the host operating system.

 .. code-block:: bash

-    $ export OPENEDX_RELEASE=named-release/dogwood.2
+    $ export OPENEDX_RELEASE={desired-dogwood-tag}
     $ vagrant provision

 ===============================
-Upgrading a native installation
+Upgrading a Native Installation
 ===============================

-If you installed Open edX using the `Open edX Native Installation`_, re-run those steps with a new value for ``OPENEDX_RELEASE``.
+If you installed Open edX using the `Open edX Native Installation`_, re-run those steps using your desired Dogwood tag as the new value for ``OPENEDX_RELEASE``.

 .. include:: ../../../links/links.rst